Dark, Character-Driven Fiction

 I like villains.
-Not the cartoon kind—no mustache-twirling egomaniacs with cheesy motives—but people who live in the grey and make choices they can justify to themselves.
+Not the cartoon kind — not mustache-twirling egomaniacs with cheesy motives — but people who live in the grey and make choices they can justify to themselves.
 I’m interested in what drives them, what shaped them.
 Heroes are easy.
-What holds my attention are flawed characters navigating a real world that’s messy and rarely simple.
-The world isn’t divided into good and evil.
+What holds my attention are flawed characters navigating a realistic, messy world that isn’t divided into good and evil.
 People make decisions, and those decisions place them into roles: protagonist, antagonist, survivor, threat.
 That doesn’t make them virtuous or damned.

 My stories live in that space.
 Not chaos for its own sake, but something more dangerous: honesty.
-Stories that hold up a mirror, asking us to re-examine our allegiances—who we forgive, who we condemn, and what we’re willing to overlook.
+Stories that hold up a mirror, asking us to examine our biases — who we forgive, who we condemn, and what we’re willing to overlook.
 That’s where honesty lives.

 My debut novel, The Burning of Saint-Gilles, is a gothic, character-driven retelling of Dracula’s origin that uses vampiric mythology to explore love, faith, and the corruption of power.
-It inverts the familiar roles of holy figure and abomination—not to redeem the monster, but to question the label itself—offering a darkly romantic story that reflects on what it means to be a monster.
+It inverts the familiar roles of holy figure and villain, and offers a darkly romantic story that reflects on what it means to be a monster.

-Alongside original work, I write fan fiction set in radically different worlds, including Baldur’s Gate 3 and Better Call Saul / Breaking Bad.
-These stories are pragmatic and intimate, built around moral tension and characters who are competent, compromised, and forced to live with the outcomes of their decisions.
+Alongside original work, I write fan fiction set in radically different worlds, including Baldur’s Gate 3 and Better Call Saul/Breaking Bad.
+These stories are built around moral tension and characters who are complex, genuine, and relateable.

-I don’t write to offer clean answers or comfortable resolutions.
-I write to sit with ambiguity and to treat human behavior with the respect it deserves—even when it’s ugly.
-That doesn’t mean my stories reject happy endings.
-They often have them.
+In my stories, I treat human behavior with the respect it deserves — even when it’s ugly.
+That doesn’t mean my stories reject happy endings — they often have happy endings (because I'm also a romantic).
 The difference is that happiness isn’t a reward for virtue, but the result of agency: what people choose, what they risk, and what they’re willing to live with.

 A BALDUR'S GATE FANTASY

-Long before his fateful encounter with Johnathan Harker, the now-infamous Count Dracula was known by those who knew him simply as Dragomir.
+Long before his fateful encounter with Jonathan Harker, the figure history remembers as Count Dracula was known simply as Dragomir.
 Today, his name is known around the world, his story recorded as one of the world’s most famous legends.
-But how much of what we know is actually true?

-Journey back in time to the Middle Ages, known to historians today as the Dark Ages - a time that has been mysteriously erased from history.
-For centuries, we have wondered what shocking secrets lie buried there, forgotten.
-What we know today as myths and legends were once based in truth – a truth so shocking that entire centuries were wiped from the history books, deemed too dangerous for public knowledge.
+Journey back in time to the Middle Ages, known to historians today as the Dark Ages — a time that has been mysteriously erased from history.
+What we know today as legend was once based in truth — a truth so shocking that it was wiped from the history books.

 Beta Reader reviews for The Burning of Saint-Gilles